 What is an Elbow Weight?

 An elbow weight refers to the weight of an elbow pipe fitting, which is used to change the direction of flow in a piping system.
 The weight is an important factor for handling, transportation, and installation of the fitting.
-It varies based on the size, thickness, and material of the elbow.
+It varies based on the size, thickness, material, and elbow geometry (angle and radius).

 How to Calculate Elbow Weight?

-The following steps outline how to calculate the Elbow Weight.
+The following steps outline how to estimate elbow weight for a 90° elbow.

 Example Problem :